Geology of Japan: Orogeny phase

 The breakup of Rodinia about 750 million years ago formed the Panthalassa ocean, with rocks that eventually became Japan sitting on its eastern margin.
-In the Early Silurian (450 million years ago), the subduction of the oceanic plates started, and this process continues to the present day, forming a roughly 400 km wide orogeny at the convergent boundary.
+In the the subduction of the oceanic plates started, and this process continues to the present day, forming a roughly 400 km wide orogeny at the convergent boundary.
 Several (9 or 10) oceanic plates were completely subducted and their remains have formed paired metamorphic belts.
 The most recent complete subduction of a plate was that of the Izanagi Plate 95 million years ago.
 Currently the Philippine Sea Plate is subducting beneath the continental Amurian Plate and the Okinawa Plate to the south at a speed of 4 cm/year, forming the Nankai Trough and the Ryukyu Trench.
 The Pacific Plate is subducting under the Okhotsk Plate to the north at a speed of 10 cm/year.
 The early stages of subduction-accretion have recycled the continental crust margin several times, leaving the majority of the modern Japanese archipelago composed of rocks formed in the Permian period or later.

 Island arc phase

 Around 23 million years ago, western Japan was a coastal region of the Eurasia continent.
-The subducting plates, being deeper than the Eurasian plate, pulled parts of Japan which become modern Chūgoku region and Kyushu eastward, opening the Sea of Japan (simultaneously with the Sea of Okhotsk) around 15–20 million years ago, with likely freshwater lake state before the sea has rushed in.
-Around 16 million years ago, in the Miocene period, a peninsula attached to the eastern coast of the Eurasian continent was well formed.
+The subducting plates, being deeper than the Eurasian plate, pulled parts of Japan (which became modern Chūgoku region and Kyushu) eastward, opening the Sea of Japan (simultaneously with the Sea of Okhotsk) around 15–20 million years ago.
+It likely spent some time as a freshwater lake before the sea rushed in.
+Around 16 million years ago, in the Miocene Epoch, a peninsula attached to the eastern coast of the Eurasian continent was well formed.
 About 11 million years before present, the parts of Japan which become modern Tōhoku and Hokkaido were gradually uplifted from the seafloor, and terranes of Chūbu region were gradually accreted from the colliding island chains.
 The Strait of Tartary and the Korea Strait opened much later, about 2 million years ago.
 At the same time, a severe subduction of Fossa Magna graben have formed the Kantō Plain.